Wall Street Breakfast: High Stakes For French Vote

 Uber has extended its internal investigation into sexual harassment claims at the company, with a report expected by the end of May.
 The investigation, led by former U.S. Attorney General Eric Holder, was sparked by charges of sexual harassment by a former female engineer as well as charges of a wider cultural problem across UBER.

 A new index fund has launched that will let investors chase the growth potential of ETFs themselves.
-The ETF Industry Exposure ETF (TETF), which trades on NYSE Arca, will track an index covering companies that directly or indirectly provide services and support to the ETF industry.
+The ETF Industry Exposure ETF (NYSEARCA:TETF), which trades on NYSE Arca, will track an index covering companies that directly or indirectly provide services and support to the ETF industry.
 It comes to market after a record $375B was poured into the funds globally last year.

 Deutsche Bank has been hit with the Federal Reserve's first major fine for failing to ensure traders abide by the Volcker Rule.
 Besides violating the ban on risky market bets, Deutsche (NYSE:DB) will pay even more for letting its currency desks chat with competitors.
 The simultaneous sanctions, totaling almost $157M, fault lax oversight of traders that persisted into last year.